Welcome to our new website!

 A paperweight of 200-300gsm provides a sturdy and substantial feel, perfect for items like paperback book covers or high-quality flyers.
 However, if you’re frequently sending out direct mail, keep in mind that this could slightly increase your shipping costs.

-Are you inspired by a stunning banner design?
-For your business banners, consider choosing a weight of 200-250gsm; this range ensures a strong yet lightweight banner that stands out.
+For business banners, consider choosing a weight of 200-250gsm; this range ensures a strong yet lightweight banner that stands out.

 Paper Finishes

-Paperweight is a factor, but if you’re anything like us, it’s the alluring glossy sheen of a brochure that grabs your attention!
+Paperweight is a factor, but if you’re anything like us, it’s the alluring glossy sheen of a brochure that grabs your attention.
 On the flip side, you might be leaning towards a collection of elegant, matte business cards.

 Regardless of your style, the final aesthetic is determined by the right paper finish.
-Choosing wisely can transform your designs from lovely to breathtaking – just be clear about your vision.

-Matt
+Matt Surface Paper

 A matte finish resembles the typical texture of printer or notepad paper.
 While you can write on it, it lacks the shiny, sleek appearance associated with gloss finishes.

-Gloss
+Gloss Paper

-Gloss paper features a sleek, shiny surface due to its specialized chemical coating.
-In contrast to matte finishes, gloss paper reflects light significantly, making it essential to think about the display environment—whether indoors or outdoors—especially in terms of lighting.
+In contrast to matte finishes, gloss paper reflects light significantly, making it essential to think about the display environment, whether indoors or outdoors, especially in terms of lighting.

-Silk
+Silk Finish

 A silk finish strikes a perfect balance between gloss and matte.
 It features a subtle sheen that avoids the reflective glare of high gloss, offering a noticeably softer and smoother texture.

 In terms of colour, silk provides an appealing compromise, blending the vividness of glossy paper with the readability of matte, uncoated options.
-Plus, it’s great for jotting down notes.

 Coated and Uncoated